|On this page|

-When this toggle is enabled, work items with no frame value will be ignored.
-Otherwise, an error will be reported when trying to partition a work item without a frame value specified.
+When on, work items with no frame value are ignored.
+Otherwise, an error is produced when you try to partition a work item that does not have a specified frame value.

-These are advanced parameters that provide finer control over the behavior of the partitioner.
+These are advanced parameters that give you a finer level of control over the behavior of the partitioner.

 Auto Remove Stale Dependencies